peterlee123hi/coder-eval-cli/README.md

 **Coder Eval CLI** is a tool to assist with evaluating coding agents on software engineering benchmarks.

 ### Key Features
-- Evaluate code generation models and agents directly from the terminal
+- Evaluate code generation models and agents from the terminal
 - Integrates with standard coding benchmarks including problem-based (HumanEval, MBPP, APPS) and repository-based (SWE-bench verified, LiveCodeBench)
 - Manage local test repositories and custom tasks
 - Generates detailed logs and a `stats.html` summary